-High Speed Two Limited contractors will design and build the Relief Road.
-We have agreed to make a £2 million contribution towards the cost of the scheme.
+High Speed Two Limited contractors are designing and building the Relief Road.
+Northamptonshire County Council agreed to make a £2 million contribution towards the cost of the scheme.

 High Speed Two Limited undertook public consultation as part of Additional Provision 2 in July 2015.

 Contractors for High Speed Two Limited set-up a compound in August 2018 for works taking place ahead of the construction of Chipping Warden Relief Road.
 The construction of stage one of the Relief Road commenced early in 2019.

 In March 2019, Dawnus (working on behalf of Fusion, High Speed Two's Enabling Works Contractor) went into administration.